theolepage/epita-spe-prog/readme.md

 This document aims to provide a short list of resources for those of you who are willing to improve their programming skills and prepare for next year (ING1).

+Lectures and practicals are available on [http://www.debug-pro.com/epita/prog/s3/](http://www.debug-pro.com/epita/prog/s3/).

+## Tips for practicals

+- Always compile your program with the flags specified in the subject (usually `-Werror -Wall -Wextra`).
+- Make sure to test your code using given functions.
+- Create your own tests by using hazardous input values.
+- Pay attention to the submission architecture (do not forget the `pw_03_arrays_sdl` folder).

 ## Workspace

 Some of you are still working on your practicals on Windows or MacOS.
 We recommend you work on a system similar to what is using EPITA's computers (PIE).